 Summer Lecture Series

 2013 marks three years since the General Election, two years since the London riots and one year since the Olympic and Paralympic Games.
-To mark this multiple anniversary, Future of London 3-2-1: Living Legacies will look at how the promise – or threat – implicit in each of these major events is influencing London’s economic and social development, and at what real potential these legacies hold for the future.
+To mark this multiple anniversary, Future of London 3-2-1: Living Legacies looked at how the promise – or threat – implicit in each of these major events is influencing London’s economic and social development, and at what real potential these legacies hold for the future.

 The three years since the General Election and formation of the Coalition have been heavily marked by the continuing economic downturn, with London’s fortunes inextricably bound up with the nation’s.
 This lecture takes as its departure point the report of the Mayor’s London Finance Commission and its sometimes radical recommendations about potential devolution of taxation and control.
 What can we learn from other cities?
 Where do the greatest opportunities lie?
 And how might the Commission’s recommendations be taken forward?

-Confirmed Speaker – Tony Travers:
+Keynote Speaker – Tony Travers:

 Tony is Director of the LSE London research centre at the London School of Economics, Advisor to the House of Commons Communities and Local Government Select Committee, and Chair of the Research Board at Centre for Cities.